 River Paddled: Illinois Fox

-Here is information on stream gauge readings around the date of this paddle (Note: Waukesha gauge, located off Prairie St bridge about 22 miles upriver of the put in to this section):
+Here is information on stream gauge readings around the date of this paddle (Note: located in Waukesha, WI, several miles upstream of this trip's put in.):

 |USGS Stream Gage Number||Discharge Rate||Gage Height||USGS Link|